jobtech-dev/laravel-chunky/README.md

 ## Credits

-Laravel Chunky is a Laravel package made with :hearth: by the JT nerds.
+Laravel Chunky is a Laravel package made with :heart: by the JT nerds.

 Thanks to: